fcgdam/ubuntu-sshd/README.md

 This Docker image provides an Ubuntu 24.04 base with SSH server enabled.
 It allows you to easily create SSH-accessible containers via SSH keys or with a default username and password.

+Also this fork installs sudo, allows root login (it might be a security issue for some people, so beware, with default password ubuntu) and adds the created user to the sudoers group.

 ## Usage

 ### Cloning the Repository